quidphp/lemur/README.md

 **QuidPHP/Lemur** testsuite can be run by creating a new [QuidPHP/Assert](https://github.com/quidphp/assert) project.

-## JS
+## JavaScript

 ### Convention
 - *ES5*: All code is compatible with ES5, there is no need for any JavaScript transpiler.
 - *Strict*: All generated files declare *use strict* on the first line.
-- *IE11*: The minimum compatible browser is IE11.
-Older browsers will fail non-gracefully.
 - *Compiling*: The concatenation of the JS files is done on the PHP side.

 ### Overview
 **QuidPHP/Lemur** contains 17 JavaScript files.
 Here is an overview:
 - [cms](js/cms)
-    - [_lemur.js](js/cms/_lemur.js) - Script of common behaviours for all pages of the CMS
+    - [_lemur](js/cms/_lemur.js) - Script of common behaviours for all pages of the CMS
-    - [colsSorter.js](js/cms/colsSorter.js) - Script for the col sorter component of the general page of the CMS
+    - [colsSorter](js/cms/colsSorter.js) - Script for the col sorter component of the general page of the CMS
-    - [com.js](js/cms/com.js) - Script of behaviours for the communication component of the CMS
+    - [com](js/cms/com.js) - Script of behaviours for the communication component of the CMS
-    - [generalComponents.js](js/cms/generalComponents.js) - Component that manages the components on the general page
+    - [generalComponents](js/cms/generalComponents.js) - Component that manages the components on the general page
-    - [homeFeed.js](js/cms/homeFeed.js) - Script for feed component with a filter on the CMS home page
+    - [homeFeed](js/cms/homeFeed.js) - Script for feed component with a filter on the CMS home page
-    - [inputFiles.js](js/cms/inputFiles.js) - Script with logic for the file upload component of the CMS
+    - [inputFiles](js/cms/inputFiles.js) - Script with logic for the file upload component of the CMS
-    - [quickEdit.js](js/cms/quickEdit.js) - Script for the quickEdit component in the general page of the CMS
+    - [quickEdit](js/cms/quickEdit.js) - Script for the quickEdit component in the general page of the CMS
-    - [rowsChecker.js](js/cms/rowsChecker.js) - Script for the rows checker component in the general page of the CMS
+    - [rowsChecker](js/cms/rowsChecker.js) - Script for the rows checker component in the general page of the CMS
-    - [specificComponents.js](js/cms/specificComponents.js) - Component that manages the panel on the specific form page of the CMS
+    - [specificComponents](js/cms/specificComponents.js) - Component that manages the panel on the specific form page of the CMS
-    - [specificMulti.js](js/cms/specificMulti.js) - Component that manages the multi modification form
+    - [specificMulti](js/cms/specificMulti.js) - Component that manages the multi modification form
-    - [specificNav.js](js/cms/specificNav.js) - Component that manages the navigation box on the specific form page of the CMS
+    - [specificNav](js/cms/specificNav.js) - Component that manages the navigation box on the specific form page of the CMS
-    - [specificPanel.js](js/cms/specificPanel.js) - Component that manages the panel on the specific form page of the CMS
+    - [specificPanel](js/cms/specificPanel.js) - Component that manages the panel on the specific form page of the CMS
-    - [textareaExtra.js](js/cms/textareaExtra.js) - Script for a component to search and insert content within a textarea, with support for tinymce
+    - [textareaExtra](js/cms/textareaExtra.js) - Script for a component to search and insert content within a textarea, with support for tinymce
 - [component](js/component)
-    - [addRemove.js](js/component/addRemove.js) - Script of behaviours for an add-remove input component
+    - [addRemove](js/component/addRemove.js) - Script of behaviours for an add-remove input component
-    - [enumSet.js](js/component/enumSet.js) - Script for an enumSet component (search in a relation)
+    - [enumSet](js/component/enumSet.js) - Script for an enumSet component (search in a relation)
-    - [sorter.js](js/component/sorter.js) - Script with drag and drop related sorting functionnalities, uses Sortable
+    - [sorter](js/component/sorter.js) - Script with drag and drop related sorting functionnalities, uses Sortable
-    - [tinymce.js](js/component/tinymce.js) - Component to manage a Tinymce wysiwyg input
+    - [tinymce](js/component/tinymce.js) - Component to manage a Tinymce wysiwyg input

 ## CSS